z-shell/zsh-navigation-tools/README.md

 NLIST_HOP_INDEXES=( 1 10 )
 ```

-`n-list` can automatically colorize a `Zsh` pattern.
-Following example will
+`n-list` can automatically colorize according to a `Zsh` pattern.
+Following
-colorize all numbers with blue:
+example will colorize all numbers with blue:

 ```zsh
 local NLIST_COLORING_PATTERN="[0-9]##"